Dress shirt: Materials

 Shirts are made of woven cloth.
 The natural fibers used more commonly in the past were cotton (the most frequent), linen (the oldest), ramie, wool or silk.
-Nowadays, artificial fibers, such as polyester or polyester blends, are also used, due to their low cost, despite being considered by most shirtmakers the poorest material, owing to less softness and breathability.
+Nowadays, artificial fibers, such as polyester or polyester blends, are also used, due to their low cost and being less prone to creasing, despite being considered by most shirtmakers the poorest material, owing to less softness and breathability.
 However, while high quality cotton shirts can survive with care a few decades, a polyester/cotton blend may be used in more demanding environments.
 Giza cotton is a type of high-quality cotton which is the preferred choice among high-end shirtmakers, because of its long staple length.
 Linen produces a cool fabric that wrinkles heavily, and is mostly used in light summer shirts.
 Cotton is therefore the standard material for all but the cheapest shirts.
 Silk is occasionally worn, though it is hot to wear and has a marked sheen.

 Yarns from these fibers are woven into a variety of different weaves, the most notable of which include broadcloth, with double the number of warp to weft threads, giving a smooth, formal shirting; twill, where the tucks of the weft do not line up, giving a diagonal pattern, a weave used for most country checked (e.g. tattersall) shirtings; poplin, with a heavier warp than weft, giving more formal fabric; and Oxford weaves.
 Plain Oxford or pinpoint Oxford weaves are popular as casual fabrics, so are generally used in combination with a button-down collar, while royal Oxford is versatile enough to be used on both sporty and formal shirts.
 There are many other weaves or variations on these, including end-on-end patterns, where alternate white and coloured threads are used, giving a mottled appearance, or more exotic weaves, including voile and batiste, which are extremely light fabrics only used for summer shirts or on the unseen parts of formal shirts.